bensu/doo/README.md

 them in `your-project.runner` even if you don't call any of their functions.
 You can also call `(doo.runner/doo-all-tests)` which wraps `cljs.test/run-all-tests` to run tests in all loaded namespaces.
+Notice that `doo-tests` needs to be called in the top level and can't be called inside a function (unless you explicitly call that function in the top level).

 Then you can run: